ManmathX/NASA_EXOPLANETS/README.md

 # NASA Exoplanets Research App

 professional React application that displays NASA exoplanet data with WebGL background effects and gradient text animations.
-The app integrates with a Python web scraper to fetch real-time data from NASA's exoplanet archive.
+The app integrates with a Python web scraper to fetch real-time data from NASA's exoplanet .

 ## Features